 Most of Lake Manyara National Park is covered by water.
 Just 126 km (78 miles) outside Arusha, it is perfect for a few hours visit to see the hot springs and take a canopy walk.
 Tree climbing lions are a huge drawcard as well as relaxed elephants and thousands of baboons in the groundwater forests.
 Roads can become flooded between April-May.

 Size: 250 sq miles/ 648km²

-Notes: It is best to visit early morning as crowds arrive in the afternoon.
+Notes: It is best to visit early in the morning as crowds arrive in the afternoon.